 Additionally, food possessing kedushas sheviis may not be sold commercially.
 This restriction has given rise to the institution of Otsar Beth Din, the storehouse of the rabbinical court, a mechanism by which farmers may have their crops distributed to consumers.

-Dinei Shvi’is Hasholem (Hebrew with English translation) (Degel Yerushalayim Cultural Fund, 1993)
+- Dinei Shvi’is Hashalem (Hebrew with English translation) (Degel Yerushalayim Cultural Fund, 1993)

-If you are traveling to Israel during or immediately after a Shemittah year, ascertain that the hotel, restaurant or vendor from whom you buy produce is careful concerning shmittah observance.
+If you are traveling to Israel during or immediately after a shemitah year, ascertain that the hotel, restaurant or vendor from whom you buy produce is careful concerning shemitah observance:

-Are the baked goods made with imported grain, or should you be concerned about their shmittah status?
+- Are the baked goods made with imported grain, or should you be concerned about their shemitah status?

-Because fragrant table flowers must also be considered in terms of shmittah, does the florist provide proper certification?
+- Because fragrant table flowers must also be considered in terms of shemitah, does the florist provide proper certification?

-If you purchase flowers or products outside of Israel, ascertain that there is appropriate shmittah certification on those products requiring it This question should also be asked concerning esrogim for Sukkos.
+If you purchase flowers or products outside of Israel, ascertain that there is appropriate shemitah certification on those products requiring it This question should also be asked concerning esrogim for Sukkot.